m00sfett/stringen/README.md

 - When mixed case is allowed, the hex digits `a-f`/`A-F` and `0-9` form a 22-symbol pool, so digits occur slightly less often than in standard hex
 - Optional special characters (`-s [STRING|CHARSET_FILE]`, defaults to `charsets/special_charset_default.txt`)
+- Sample special character files are available in the `charsets/` directory
+- When multiple character groups are selected and the length permits, the output includes at least one character from each group
 - Read input from or write output to a file via `-f [FILE]`
 - Aborts when the provided string contains non-printable characters
 - Displays length, Shannon and password entropy